Table of Contents

 This video gives you another take on meditating with Sri Yantra.

-Sri Yantra and Vaastu – The Art of Architecture
+Sri Yantra and Vaastu: The Art of Architecture

 There is a deep connection between the Sri Yantra and the Ancient Art of Vaastu, a traditional Indian system of architecture.
 It’s also specifically mentioned in the traditional texts known as the Vaastu Shastra.
 Even now, if any building construction is based on Vaastu, it must essentially have Sri Yantra in it.

-Sri Yantra – A Source of Supreme Energy
+Sri Yantra: A Source of Supreme Energy

 The Sri Yantra is very powerful since it was built with the principles of sacred geometry.
 It’s a highly sensitive source of supreme energy with outstanding magnetic powers.
-It’s said to be an energy store which picks up cosmic ray waves sent out by all objects in the universe, transforming them into positive vibrations.
-The vibrations are then transmitted out to the surroundings wherever the Sri Yantra is placed and they destroy all the destructive forces within the area.
+It’s said to be an energy store that picks up cosmic ray waves sent out by all objects in the universe, transforming them into positive vibrations.
+The vibrations are then transmitted out to the surroundings wherever the Sri Yantra is placed, and they destroy all the destructive forces within the area.

 Sri Yantra in Fashion and Jewelry

 The Sri Yantra is a highly popular and sacred symbol used in fashion and jewelry.
 Most popular jewelry items include charms, pendants, and earrings, but it’s also seen on bracelets and rings.
 There are also many types of unique clothing items featuring this symbol that are designed and sold around the world for men, women, and children.